icmx/just-monorepo/HOWTO.md

 **`@just-monorepo/client`** is a client package.
 It's an example of front-end application for end users and will be built with React and Webpack.

-Webpack was installed and set up as global dependencies already since it's potentially may be used by multiple frontend applications.
-Unlike Webpack, assume that React will be used only in `@just-monorepo/client` (another client packages may be built with Angular, Vue.js or some other technologies).
+Webpack was installed and set up as global dependency already since it's potentially may be used by multiple frontend applications.
+Unlike Webpack, assume that React will be used only in `@just-monorepo/client` (another client packages may be built with Angular, Vue.js or other technologies).

 First install React packages: